jtothebell/picolovepotion/README.md

 #### Current status:

  * Incomplete
  * Able to parse the cart's sprite sheet and set it to canvas for drawing
  * Switch gamepad input is able to be detected and should be usable by PICO-8 btn() calls
  * Basics of graphics API is working

 #### Basic Roadmap:

  * Fix graphics incompatibilities
  * Fix other bugs
  * make both 30 and 60 fps work properly
+ * add png cart support
  * Add SFX and music support
  * SPLORE support?
  * 3ds support?